NeoxaChain/Neoxa/doc/REST-interface.md

 The REST API can be enabled with the `-rest` option.

-The interface runs on the same port as the JSON-RPC interface, by default port 9766 for mainnet, port 19766 for testnet, and port 19443 for regtest.
+The interface runs on the same port as the JSON-RPC interface, by default port 9998 for mainnet and port 19998 for testnet.

 Supported API
 -------------